Definition of Sole Proprietorship

 It is important to note that a sole proprietorship is not legally separate from its owner (as would be the case with a corporation).
-However, a sole proprietor may be able to register as a limited liability company in order to limit his or her personal liability.
-Be sure to seek professional advice as to the appropriate form of business for your situation and location.
+However, the sole proprietor may be able to register as a limited liability company in order to limit his or her personal liability.
+You should seek professional advice as to the appropriate form of business for your situation and location.
 In addition, your state government will likely have an office to assist in starting a new business.